Bangkit-Capstone-CR23-PR565/ML-Model-Structuring/README.md

 **Machine Learning**

 In this project we have made two recommendation models and a data scraper:
-- Tags Recommendation model
+- Search Recommendation model

-    This model recommends events to user based on search query of events tags.
+    This model recommends events to user based on search query.

 - User Recommendation model